-Car Wash began in 2014 when a different investigation into money laundering uncovered a large number of suspect money transfers between business parties and oil company Petrobras.48 Petrobras, a listed state-owned enterprise, was Latin America's largest company by market capitalization at the time the investigation started.49 The scheme involved most of Brazil's largest construction companies, including Odebrecht, which colluded to pay bribes to Petrobras officials and to obtain overpriced contracts.50 It also included kickbacks to politicians and public officials for both private gain and campaign financial purposes.
-In addition, Odebrecht, and other construction companies involved in Car Wash, paid bribes to public officials in over 12 countries, most of them in Latin America, typically in large and complex infrastructure projects.51
+Car Wash began in 2014 when an investigation into money laundering uncovered a large number of suspect money transfers between business parties and oil company Petrobras.
+AP Petrobras, a listed state-owned enterprise, was Latin America's largest company by market capitalization at the time the investigation started.
+The scheme involved most of Brazil's largest construction companies, including Odebrecht, which colluded to pay bribes to Petrobras officials and to obtain contracts.
+It also included kickbacks to politicians and public officials for both private gain and campaign finance purposes.
+In addition, Odebrecht, and other construction companies involved in Car Wash, paid bribes to public officials in over 12 countries, most of them in Latin America, typically in large and complex infrastructure projects.

-Operation Car Wash was led by federal prosecutors but prompted a flurry of other criminal, civil and administrative proceedings against politicians, managers of state-owned companies, corporate executives, controlling shareholders, and intermediaries.52 The fall-out had profound economic and political consequences for Brazil.
+Operation Car Wash was led by federal prosecutors but prompted a flurry of other criminal, civil and administrative proceedings against politicians, managers of state-owned companies, corporate executives, controlling shareholders, and intermediaries.
+52 The fall-out had profound economic and political consequences for Brazil.
 The reputational taint and threat of liability hanging over many Brazilian companies led to paralysis of the infrastructure sector and a credit shortage, with knock-on effects for many other sectors.
-Losses to the Brazilian economy, which was already faltering for other reasons, have been estimated at 2% of the country's GDP in 2014 and 5% in 2015.53 In the political sphere, the bribery scandals unveiled by Car Wash contributed to the impeachment of President Rousseff (who was not among the accused in the investigations despite chairing the Petrobras board during the relevant period and was impeached on different legal grounds) and the rise to power of Jair Bolsonaro, a candidate with autocratic inclinations who ran on an anticorruption agenda, among other issues.54
+Losses to the Brazilian economy, which was already faltering for other reasons, have been estimated at 2% of the country's GDP in 2014 and 5% in 2015.
+53 In the political sphere, the bribery scandals unveiled by Car Wash contributed to the impeachment of President Rousseff (who was not among the accused in the investigations despite chairing the Petrobras board during the relevant period) on different grounds, and the rise to power of Jair Bolsonaro, a candidate with autocratic inclinations who ran in part on an anticorruption agenda.
+54

-Car Wash also prompted a host of legal proceedings against Odebrecht outside of Brazil which had their own massive economic and political effects.
+Car Wash also prompted a host of legal proceedings against Odebrecht outside of Brazil, which had their own massive economic and political effects.
 The suspension and cancellation of Odebrecht's contracts paralyzed infrastructure construction throughout Latin America with concomitant ramifications for employment and economic growth.
 In Peru, for example, some 60,000 workers were dismissed as of February 2017 as a result of Odebrecht's failure to pay its